gedeschaines/robotics-toolbox-python/README.md

 Several Jupyter notebook examples of RTB for Python are presented in the Robotics Toolbox for Python - Update 1 repository [Wiki](https://github.com/gedeschaines/robotics-toolbox-python/wiki/RTB-for-Python-Update-1:--Jupyter-Notebook-Examples) on GitHub.
 These notebooks may be viewed online by selecting the associated \[nbviewer] link.
-Consult the [README.txt](./notebooks/README.txt) in the notebooks directory for instructions on running Jupyter IPython notebooks or corresponding Python source files locally.
+Consult the [README.txt](./notebooks/README.txt) file in the notebooks directory for instructions on running Jupyter IPython notebook examples and corresponding Python source files locally.

 #### Guidelines for Update 1 ####